-8 Provide a route centerline GIS data file that identifies all routes divided into segments at points of intersection between multiple routes or other associated facilities (e.g. meter station, regulator station, etc.).
+9 Provide a route centerline feature class and/or shapefile (GIS file) that identifies all routes divided into segments at points of intersection between multiple routes or other associated facilities (e.g. meter station, regulator station, etc.).
 Number all segments sequentially from one end of the project to the other.
 Denote segments that have alternatives with the corresponding route letter next to the segment number (e.g. 1A, 1B, 1C, etc.).
 Common segments (i.e. segments with no alternatives) require no letter.
-All segments must be consistent with the records in PSC Impact Table 1 -General Route Information and PSC Table 2 - Land Cover.
+All segments must be consistent with the records in PSC Impact Table 1 - General Route Information and PSC Table 2 - Land Cover.
 Also, provide an additional route centerline GIS file that can be symbolized by construction method (e.g. HDD, trench, etc.).
 Deliver all centerline data with the GIS files requested in Section 1.11.